Virtual school board candidate forum is March 18

-Candidates who are running for school board in the April election have been invited to attend a virtual forum.
+Candidates who are running for school board in the Milton School District this April have been invited to attend a virtual forum.

 The forum will stream on the Milton Area Chamber of Commerce’s YouTube channel at https://www.youtube.com/channel/UCfoMprAhgOBSpuMs9NrIZaw.